-The basic idea is to use this set of homologous points and estimate with them a residual transformation between the two images.
+The basic idea is to use this set of homologous points to estimate a residual transformation between the two images.

 There is a wide variety of keypoint detectors in the literature, and they allow for the detection and description of local features in images.
 These algorithms provide for each interesting point a “feature description”.
 This descriptor has the property to be invariant to image translation, scaling, and rotation, partially invariant to illumination changes and robust to local geometric distortion. keypoints.
 Features extracted from the input images are then matched against each other.
 These correspondences are then used to create the homologous points.